 This seems like a pretty good gig.
 She was the nominal head of state of more than you might think.
 Australia, New Zealand, Canada, Pakistan, Bangladesh, Yemen and Oman, a big swath of Africa and a lot of Caribbean islands.
 Sure, some were just protectorates, but that’s farther than Blofeld ever got at world domination.
 And he never got his face on currency.

 The Martinis seem plausible.
-After all, she produces and sells two gins produced using botanicals from her gardens.
-One is produced by Buckingham Palace and the other from her Sandringham estate in Norfolk.
+After all, she produced and sold two gins produced using botanicals from her gardens.
+One is produced by Buckingham Palace and the other from the Sandringham estate in Norfolk.

 Queen Elizabeth Cocktail

 But it turns out there is a Queen Elizabeth cocktail, even if it wasn’t named after the Elizabeth we’re talking about here.
-It’s also a low-ABV drink, seemingly appropriate given recent orders from her doctors.
-In a striking blow, her doctors have recently advised her to give up daily drinks and she agreed to comply.
-We think that’s more likely to kill her than help.
+It’s also a low-ABV drink, seemingly appropriate orders from her doctors late in her life.
+It was striking blow when her doctors advised her to give up daily drinks and she agreed to comply.
+We think that may have been what did her in.

 Notably, though, the drink itself is not British.
 The Queen Elizabeth recipe was created by a bartender named Herbert Quack in 1934, at the Benjamin Franklin Hotel in Philadelphia.
 It was seemingly the winner of what must have been one of the earliest examples of brand-sponsored contests for bartenders.
 In this case Benedictine was the sponsoring brand and they used the recipe in their 1935 advertising.

-The Benedictine ad went on to note that the drink’s name was not based on the monarch but was named for Herbert Quack’s wife.
+The Benedictine ad noted that the drink’s name was not based on the monarch but was named for Herbert Quack’s wife.
 So indeed, our Drink of the Day may not have been named for our birthday Queen, and doesn’t even contain any British ingredients, but the name fits and that’s good enough for us.